hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/syzkaller_crash_demo.md

                                 .write = proc_write,
 };
 ```
-there is only one funtion was shown here(with heap overflow code),full code is attach at the end (modules initlization,compiling will not be discussed in this article):
+there is only one funtion was shown here(with heap overflow code),full code is attach under the same dirtory (modules initlization,compiling will not be discussed in this article):
 ```
 static ssize_t proc_write (struct file *proc_file, const char __user *proc_user, size_t n, loff_t *loff)
 {